 Use rigid conduit, except where flexible conduits are required for maintenance of equipment or in areas where the equipment is subject to vibrations during operation (compressors, motors, etc.), to reduce the effect on connections.
+This should not be used >2m.
 EMT may be used within office areas if there are no environmental issues.